 The pandemic has fundamentally changed the way we work.

-Most notably, the wave of newly remote workers will certainly shape the future of benefits.
+Most notably, the wave of newly remote workers will certainly shape the future of employee benefits.
 The percentage of workers working full-time remote is expected to double this year, according to a study by Enterprise Technology Research.

 Remote work has changed the dynamics of the workforce in more ways than one.